Jaded-Encoding-Thaumaturgy/lvsfunc/README.md

 Anything **MAY** change at any time.
 The public API **SHOULD NOT** be considered stable.

+Many functions in this package are considered **EXPERIMENTAL**, and are likely to require either full testing, or may be moved to a different _Jaded Encoding Thaumaturgy_ package after some time.

-If you use lvsfunc in any of your projects, consider hardcoding a version requirement.
+If you use _lvsfunc_ in any of your projects, please consider hardcoding a version requirement.